-At the other extreme, we could require unanimous approval by a plebiscite in every state, perhaps with a two-thirds majority in every state.
+At the other extreme, we could require unanimous approval by a plebiscite in every state, perhaps with a super-majority in every state.
 But that would be like trying to amend the Articles of Confederation by unanimous approval of all state legislatures, or trying to reconstitute the US Senate under the strictures of the existing Article V. That simply was not going to happen in 1787, and it sure ain’t gonna happen now.

 - Most of the provisions of Constitution II are unchanged from the Constitution of 1787 as amended, which Constitution II replaces.
 Some provisions have been reworded or modernized without changing the original meaning.
 Provisions copied or modernized from the 1787 Constitution appear in normal type along with a footnote indicating the source.

 - New provisions appear in Italics.
 As needed, footnotes explain the new wording.

 - In all cases, spelling, punctuation, and capitalization have been updated to reflect modern usage.

 - This wording includes the U.S. Senate (rather than a Chamber of Deputies) as the upper chamber of Congress.
 If we have a constitutional convention empowered to draft a new constitution from scratch, then we need not worry about limitations on the makeup of the Senate spelled out in the 1787 Constitution.

 And now for the piece de resistance, Constitution II.
 Read on!